DeLonghi Magnifica vs Philips LatteGo 5400

 Cons

-- Manual milk frothing requires technique and practice
+- Manual milk frothing requires practice and technique

-- Lower water tank capacity than competing models
+- Smaller water tank capacity in some models

 Philips LatteGo 5400